Aleph-Alpha/std/docs/v1/rabbit.md

 Parameters:

-- params: A RabbitParams struct that contains the Config and Logger instances required to initialize the RabbitMQ client.
+- params: A RabbitParams struct that contains the Config instance and optionally a Logger and Observer instances required to initialize the RabbitMQ client.
 This struct embeds fx.In to enable automatic injection of these dependencies.

 Returns: